 NHIS turned to ITHealth with whom they have been working for many years and who already support them with remote working, end user and network protection solutions.
-In this instance, ITHealth proposed an assurance solution that is delivered by ITHealth as a fully managed service.
+In this instance, ITHealth proposed an Assurance Dashboard Solution that is fully supported by ITHealth.

 The first step involved gaining an independent, live and granular view of everything linked to the NHIS network.
 An agentless scan was used to identify all hardware and software and expose the information in an intuitive dashboard interface.
 All assets were tracked from workstations, servers, and printers to switches, monitors and software installs.
 Even medical devices were captured – anything which is IP addressable is displayed on the dashboard.
 Granular detail is supplied for each asset including, for example, serial number, the last logged on Windows user, and remaining disk space – devices using default passwords are even identified.
 Plus, all the findings are easily exportable into excel.